jdemange/repo/README.md

-Enclosed you will find projects completed during my time at the Software Guild.
+Enclosed you will find projects completed both at the Software Guild and after my completion of the program.

-For projects that better display my design abilities I encourage you to visit: http://www.DeMangeEnterprises.com http://demangeenterprises.com/ShawnButzin/   (UNDER CONSTRUCTION)
+For projects that better display my graphic abilities I encourage you to visit: http://www.DeMangeEnterprises.com http://demangeenterprises.com/ShawnButzin/   (UNDER CONSTRUCTION)